mosop/cli/README.md

 help! error: true
 ```

-If the `:error` option is true, `run` method returns 1 as exit code.
+If the `:error` option is true, `run` method returns 1 as an exit code.
 To specify a number, use the `:code` option.

 ```crystal
 help! code: 22